On the bilinear structure associated to Bezoutians: Spinor norm of an isometry with prescribed characteristic polynomial

-which is onto as soon as $n:=\dim V\geqslant 2$.
-Note in particular that $\nsp(-\id_V)=\det(V,\Psi)$, where $\det(V,\Psi):=\det\left( \Psi(v_i,v_j)\right)$ for any basis $v_1,\ldots,v_n$ of $V$.
-(If $v_1,\ldots,v_n$ is an orthogonal basis of $V$ then $-\id_V=\prod_{i=1}^n r_{v_i}$ and $\det V=\prod_{i=1}^n \Psi(v_i,v_i)$ .)
+which is onto as soon as $d:=\dim V\geqslant 2$.
+Note in particular that $\nsp(-\id_V)=\det(V,\Psi)$, where $\det(V,\Psi):=\det\left( \Psi(v_i,v_j)\right)$ for any basis $v_1,\ldots,v_d$ of $V$.
+(If $v_1,\ldots,v_d$ is an orthogonal basis of $V$ then $-\id_V=\prod_{i=1}^d r_{v_i}$ and $\det V=\prod_{i=1}^d \Psi(v_i,v_i)$ .)

 We recall the following formula due to Zassenhaus (see~\cite[p.
 444]{Za}) which gives a useful way to compute the spinor norm of an isometry.
-Note that Zassenhaus first defines a morphism he denotes ${\rm sn}$ via (a generalization of) the formula given below and then shows that ${\rm sn}$ coincides with the definition of the spinor norm as given above (see~\cite[p.
-446]{Za}).
+To state and prove the results of this section it will be convenient to use the following notation introduced by Zassenhaus in his original paper.
+If $\sigma$ is an endomorphism of $V$ and if $\lambda\in k$ then we let $M(\lambda,\sigma)$ be the maximal subspace of $V$ on which $\sigma-\lambda{\id_V}$ acts as a nilpotent endomorphism of $V$.
+In particular the dimension of $M(\lambda,\sigma)$ is the multiplicity of $\lambda$ as a root of the characteristic polynomial of $\sigma$.

-\begin{theorem}[Zassenhaus] Let $\gamma$ be an isometry of a non-degenerate quadratic space $(V,\Psi)$ over $k$.
-Assume that the characteristic polynomial $q$ of $\gamma$ satisfies $q(-1)\not=0$.
-Then
+\begin{theorem}[Zassenhaus] Let $\gamma$ be an isometry of a non-degenerate quadratic space $(V,\Psi)$ over $k$ and let $v_{\pm}$ be the dimension of $M(\pm 1,\gamma)$.
+Let $q$ be the characteristic polynomial of $\gamma$.
+Then $M(-1,\gamma)$ is non-degenerate and, if we denote by $q_-$ the polynomial such that